ubc-library-rc/intro-text-analysis/index.md

 ### **Objectives of Workshop**

+Text analysis can help researchers see and query their data in new ways through word frequency, patterns, and contexts.
+This workshop will introduce participants to common tools and methods for programmatic text analysis and walk them through beginner and intermediate workflows and exercises using Voyant – a free, online software that creates visualizations of text - and the Python programming language tool called the Natural Language Toolkit (NLTK).
+We have set up this workshop into two parts:

 Part 1

-how to use Voyant and get a grasp on what's available (how to use it) how to think differently about texts with tools such as Voyant (why use it)
+- how to use Voyant and get a grasp on what's available (how to use it)
+- how to think differently about texts with tools such as Voyant (why use it)

 Part 2

-Introduction to NLP Theory
+- Introduction to NLP Theory
-The NLTK Corpus (Tokenization, Lemmatization, and Stemming)
+- The NLTK Corpus (Tokenization, Lemmatization, and Stemming)